Janowoj/simple-components/README.md

 # Redux Store:

-// Redux store is a single object that contains all of the state data for our application.
+1. Redux store is a single object that contains all of the state data for our application.

+// Usually n application has a single Redux store.

+// We usually do not have to interact with it directly ( the React-Redux library is going to do that for us).

+// Whenever we want to interact with the store maually (for debugging purposes and whatnot ), there are two common things we will do:

+1. We often manually dispatch actions to the store by calling store.dispatch({type: 'songs/addSongs'}).

+2. Sometimes we might want to see what state exists inside the store by calling store.getState().

+// Both of these are not very common, we rather use React-Redux library.

 e.g.: